armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

-A ZIP file typically consists of a series of entries, optionally some metadata related to archives and encryption, followed by a structure called the "central directory" (section 4.3).
+A ZIP file typically consists of a series of entries, optionally some metadata related to archives and encryption, followed by a structure called the "central directory" (section 4.3.6).
 The central directory essentially serves as a lookup table to provide quick access to the files inside the ZIP archive.
+It is then followed by (optional) ZIP64 records and finally a variable length record called "end of central directory" that contains the offset from the start of the ZIP data to the central directory.

 In most cases unpacking ZIP data comes down to:

 1. open the file
 2. jump to the end of the file
-3. search for and parse the "end of central directory record" (section 4.3.16)
+3. search the data backwards for the beginning of the "end of central directory record" (section 4.3.16) and process it to find the correct offset for the central directory which contains the offsets, sizes, etc. for the individual entries.
 4. jump to the start of the central directory relative to the start of the ZIP file (section 4.3.12)
 5. parse the entries in the central directory, determine types and offsets of each individual entry and extract the entries

-This method works if the central directory can be found at the end of the file and is correct.
-If this is not the case, then the data cannot be unpacked, or the wrong data is unpacked.
-Two examples can illustrate this.
+This method works if the central directory and the records following it can be found at the end of the file and is correct.

+If this is not the case, then it becomes a lot harder to unpack data, or it could be that the other data than expected is unpacked.
+Two straightforward examples can help illustrate this.

 ### Example 1: ZIP file with extra data after the central directory